lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-2.md

 - Increase the memory allocation of the Lambda function
 ```

-> RDS - “too many connections”
+> [!NOTE] RDS - “too many connections”

-> RDS Proxy: allow your applications to pool and share database connections to improve their ability to scale.
+> [!NOTE] RDS Proxy: allow your applications to pool and share database connections to improve their ability to scale.

 ### 6